 Dr. Gustav Pagenstecher, Mexico City.

-My esteemed Doctor and Friend:-
+My esteemed Doctor and Friend :--- will reach you between the 21st and 23rd of February, and that I shall at once get an answer.

 On the 23rd of this month I wrote you a letter informing you of my arrival in this City, and of our uneventful journey on board my yacht "Maria del Consuelo" in spite of all the annoyance caused me by Alphonse and Albert.